Table Of Contents

 Cons:

-• Higher price point compared to other lever-action rifles
+• Higher price compared to traditional lever guns

 Henry Long Ranger